3yz/helles/readme.md

 1. First of all you must clone the project repo: `git clone https://github.com/3yz/helles.git project_name`
 2. Go to the project folder and execute: `composer install`
 3. Next, config the database in `app/config/database.php`
-4. Update the .htaccess to your relative server path
+4. Update the lines 557 and 558 of the .htaccess to your relative server path
 5. Execute the following commands:
    - `./artisan migrate:install`
    - `./artisan migrate --package=cartalyst/sentry`